History of Derek Carr in Timeline

 Derek Carr

-Derek Carr is a professional American football quarterback currently playing for the New Orleans Saints in the NFL.
-Before joining the Saints, he played college football at Fresno State, earning All-Mountain West Conference honors twice.
-He was drafted by the Oakland Raiders in the second round of the 2014 NFL draft, marking the beginning of his professional career.
+Derek Carr is a former American football quarterback who played 11 seasons in the NFL.
+He excelled at Fresno State, earning All-Mountain West Conference honors twice.
+Carr was drafted by the Oakland Raiders in the second round of the 2014 NFL draft.
+His career highlights include multiple Pro Bowl selections and holding several Raiders franchise records.
+He also played for the New Orleans Saints.
+Carr is known for his strong arm, leadership abilities, and dedication to his faith.

-In the 1978 season, Derek Carr's uncle, Lon Boyett, played for the Raiders as a tight end.
+In 1978, Derek Carr's uncle, Lon Boyett, played tight end for the Raiders.

 March 28, 1991: Derek Carr's Birth

-On March 28, 1991, Derek Dallas Carr was born in Bakersfield, California.
-He is an American professional football quarterback.
+On March 28, 1991, Derek Dallas Carr was born.
+He would later become an American professional football quarterback.

 Others born on this day/year